jaz404/TUTbot/README.md

 ## Acknowledgements
-This project was created with help from Antonio Brandi's coursera course on ROS2.
+This project was created with help from Antonio Brandi's course on ROS2.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.